splunk-soar-connectors/ciscotalosintelligence/README.md

 Type: **investigate**
 Read only: **True**

-Provides intelligence about an URL, so you can take appropriate actions against untrusted or unwanted resources.
+Provides intelligence about a URL, so you can take appropriate actions against untrusted or unwanted resources.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS